Blogging for Income – Tax Tips for Bloggers

 - C-Corporation – This is a full corporate entity, a full legal entity that separates the shareholder owners’ assets from the assets, liabilities, and obligations of the business.
 The shareholders are protected from suit for operations of the business.
 The business is taxed, and distributions to shareholders are taxed again at the personal level.

 If your blogging becomes a profitable and growing source of revenue, consider the owners’ requirements and tax situations and make a business entity structure decision.
-Consult a tax professional or CPA for this decision and future tax consequences.
+Consult an accounting or tax professional for this decision and future tax consequences.